Radiation Oncology Residency

 Program Videos

-Watch our recruitment video and hear from current residents, faculty and alumni about what makes Duke Radiation Oncology a great place to train.
+Watch our recruitment video and hear from residents, faculty and alumni about what makes Duke Radiation Oncology a great place to train.

 Watch our virtual tour video – walk through our Duke Cancer Center and Durham VA clinics, learn about our equipment, take a peek into the resident room, say hi to members of our wonderful teams and more.

 Watch our A Day in the Life of a Duke Radiation Oncology Resident video.
-Follow chief resident Dr. Andrew Fairchild as he cares for breast cancer patients in clinic, learns with his co-residents, gets a flu shot, works on his ASTRO poster and more.
+Follow Dr. Andrew Fairchild as he cares for breast cancer patients in clinic, learns with his co-residents, gets a flu shot, works on his ASTRO poster and more.

 Watch our A Day in the Life of a Duke Radiation Oncology Resident at the Durham VA video.
-Follow chief resident Dr. Divya Natesan as she cares for cancer patients in the Durham VA radiation oncology clinic, attends chart rounds, prepares for upcoming conferences and more.
+Follow resident Dr. Divya Natesan as she cares for cancer patients in the Durham VA radiation oncology clinic, attends chart rounds, prepares for upcoming conferences and more.

 Watch our PGY4 Year: Protected Scholarly Time video.
 Former residents Julian Hong, MD, MS; Yvonne Mowery, MD, PhD; Andrew Martella, MD; Fumiko Chino, MD; and Adam Olson, MD, discuss their scholarly year research and how the research year benefited their careers.